laravel/spark-docs/upgrade.md

 <a name="upgrade-spark-6.0"></a>
 ## Upgrading To Spark 6.0

+Spark 6.0 comes with a fresh Bootstrap4 theme, it also uses Lodash instead of Underscore when dealing with JavaScript collections.

 #### Via Spark CLI

 If you installed Spark via the `spark` CLI tool, you may run the `spark:update` Artisan command: